hyperledger-archives/indy-sdk/doc/how-tos/send-secure-msg/python/README.md

 Now we get to begin adding interesting features.

 The first thing we need to do is give the app the DIDs and the keys it needs to communicate.
-Copy the contents of [secure-msg-init.py](secure-msg-init.py) onto your clipboard.
-Paste it into `msgme.py`, replacing the stub of the `init()` function from your template.
+Open [step3.py](step3.py) in a text editor and copy its contents into `msgme.py`, replacing the stub of the `init()` function from your template.

 We will also have to import some dependencies, since this function uses